gummiks/hpfspec/README.md

 - Calculate absolute RVs for different orders using CCFs
 - Calculate vsinis using a CCF method (uses a slowly rotating calibration star)

+# Installation instructions

+> git clone git@github.com:gummiks/hpfspec.git
+> python3.6 setup.py install

 # Dependencies
+Depends on
-Depends on the ccf fortran module which has to be in the normal python path
+- the crosscorr fortran module which has to be in the normal python path
+- barycorrpy

 # Todo
 Finish adding HPFSpecMatch, which builds on this class.